bwlewis/rthreejs/README.md

 non-WebGL equipped browsers, but the performance and rendering quality will generally be inferior to WebGL visualizations.

 The examples run inside RStudio, acting similarly to normal R plots.
-RStudio renders them using Canvas right now, but an upcoming version of RStudio will support WebGL.
+Older versions of RStudio render the examples using HTML5 Canvas right now; newer versions use fast WebGL rendering.

 ## Install